 Ohio Food Truck, Customers Defend Couple Against Anti-Gay Bullying

-January 3, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+January 3, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Over the weekend a Columbus, Ohio food truck employees and several of its customers stood in defense of two gay men who were heckled while waiting in line.